 2017 marked Encore's Ten Anniversary, celebrated with a grand concert at Washington's DAR Constitution Hall.
 Over 750 singers packed the DAR stage to produce a glorious sound.

 In 2018, Encore cemented its long-standing partnership with the John F. Kennedy Center for the Performing Arts, moving its annual Millennium Stage concert into the Concert Hall, with over 500 singers participating in a glorious performance.
 This most successful concert, with an audience of over 2,000, moved the Kennedy Center to establish it as an annual event.

 In September 2019, Encore launched the Sentimental Journey Singers, for individuals with Early-stage to moderate Alzheimer's or other memory impairment.
 The program is in partnership with the Insight Memory Care Center in Fairfax, VA.
-The second program in Rockville, MD opened in early 2020, but the COVID-19 pandemic put that plan on hold.
+The second program in Rockville, MD was scheduled to open in early 2020, but the COVID-19 pandemic put that plan on hold.

 March of 2020 brought the COVID-19 pandemic and an immdediate halt to all Encore live programs and, ultimately the cancellation of 2020 summer camps and a planned concert tour of Ireland.
 Encore's leadership, including most of the conductors, sprang into action and produced a series of "sing-along" and instructional videos, 38 in all, distributed to Encore singers via YouTube, to carry Encore singers through the end of the spring semester.